iftekmahmud/iftekmahmud.github.io/blog/bypass-mac-and-open-auth/README.md

     - **Station/Client MAC Address** = MAC address of a device connected to that router.
 It identifies a specific device using the Wi-Fi.
 In our example, it's `62:94:92:xx:xx:xx`.

-    For Beginners: Use the `--bssid` and `--channel` options with `airodump-ng` to focus on the target network and reduce noise:
+    For Beginners, use the `--bssid` and `--channel` options with `airodump-ng` to focus on the target network and reduce noise:

     ```
     sudo airodump-ng --bssid E8:65:D4:xx:xx:xx --channel 6 wlan0